Juan Gilberto Funes: Olympiacos

 After his tenure on River Plate, Funes moved to Greece where he played for Olympiacos.
-With the Piraeus club Funes scored some very important goals (2 goals in the 1988 Greek Cup semifinal against OFI FC, scoring 10 goals in 29 appearances).
+With the Piraeus club Funes scored some very important goals (2 goals in the 1988 Greek Cup semifinal against OFI, scoring 10 goals in 29 appearances).

 Vélez Sársfield

 He returned to his homeland for a second time, being about to play for Boca Juniors but he finally could not debut with the team due to a heart failure detected by the doctors.
 Despite that, Funes did not end his professional career, joining Vélez Sársfield.
 However, his health forced him to retire shortly afterwards.

 He is considered today one of the great legends of Millonarios de Bogotá, and the River Plate fans remember his goals in the 1986 Copa Libertadores Finals.
 Millonarios has one group of fans called Barra del Búfalo in honour of the idol of the club.

 International career

 Funes was capped four times by the Argentina National Team.